INSURANCE & MEDICAL CARE

 OVERVIEW OF MENTAL HEALTH CARE FOR INTERNATIONAL STUDENTS

-DISCLAIMER: The video below was produced by internationalstudentinsurance.com.
-While International Student and Scholar Services does not endorse any company’s insurance plan, we do find the information contained within the video to be helpful as a general overview of mental health care, awareness of mental health warning signs, myths, and ways to seek treatment.
+DISCLAIMER: The video above was produced by internationalstudentinsurance.com.
+While International Student & Scholar Services does not endorse any third-party insurance plan, we do find the information contained within the video to be helpful as a general overview of mental health care, awareness of mental health warning signs, myths, and ways to seek treatment.

 Student Counseling Center